-There's no single best stock to invest in for everyone.
+There's no one single stock everyone should own.
 It's more important to pick the right stock, and that right stock is a good stock.
-A good stock belongs to company that reliably makes money—a company that succeeds in business—and that you understand well enough to know what that success should look like.
+Companies with good stock are companies that reliably make money and succeed in business.
+Now find some you understand well enough to know what that success should look like.

 You've already done most of the hard work!
 You've narrowed down all of the stocks in the world to a handful you know something about, and you've resolved to understand just enough of the business to decide whether the stock is worth owning.
 The remaining question is "What's the right price for this stock?"
 That's the secret of how to pick a good stock to buy: find a great company at a good price.

 Great stock picks are that wonderful combination of good companies available at good prices.
 If you want to be good at stocks, you have to look for bargains.
 The best things to invest in are hidden gems.

 What makes a hidden gem?
 That's the subject of Trendshare's investing articles.
 Trendshare's value investing strategy looks at the past several years of history for every business to analyze the basic financial numbers.
 The result is an analysis of what the company has done and it produces a fair price you shouldn't pay more than for a share of the stock right now.
 (This technique has served people like Warren Buffett and Benjamin Graham very well.)

 Figure out a list of stocks you find interesting.
 Run them through the Trendshare stock analysis.
 Winnow down the list to a few good candidates.
 Then ask yourself for each one "Do I know how this company can make money?"